oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 17: Adding the Invoice Request Human Task Activity

-At this point the workflow needs to raise an Invoice Request for the patient to confirm.
+At this point, the workflow needs to raise an Invoice Request for the patient to confirm.

 1. From the Activities Palette, drag and drop a **Human Task - Create** Activity and place it next to the **Complete Appointment End** Activity.
      ![draw conn to end activity](./images/create-human-task-inv.png " ")